-Rethinking Diabetes: Entanglements with Poverty, Trauma, and AIDS.
+Rethinking Diabetes: Entanglements with Poverty, Trauma, and HIV.
 Cornell University Press (Forthcoming spring 2019)

 Syndemic Suffering: Social Distress, Depression, and Diabetes among Mexican Immigrant Women.
 (2012) Routledge: New York, NY.

 Global Mental Health: Anthropological Perspectives.
 Routledge: New York, NY. (with Brandon Kohrt, 2015). -Winner of the 2016 Creative Scholarship Award, Society for the study of Psychiatry and Culture

 Refereed *denotes my student